Matoking/protontricks/README.md

 # protontricks
+This is a fork of the original project created by sirmentio.
+The original repository is available at [Sirmentio/protontricks](https://github.com/Sirmentio/protontricks).

 A simple wrapper that does winetricks things for Proton enabled games, requires Winetricks.

 # What is it?
-This is a simple wrapper script that uses Winetricks to allow you to specify the game's App ID rather than the full length directory to the Proton prefix itself, I thought this would be easier for some so I decided to upload it for everyone to use!
+This is a simple wrapper script that allows you to easily run Winetricks commands for Steam Play/Proton games.
+This is often useful when a game requires closed-source runtime libraries that are not included with Proton.

 # Requirements
-* Python 3 or newer
+* Python 3.4 or newer
 * Winetricks
-* The Steam beta
+* Steam Client Beta (comes with Proton)

 # Usage
 The basic usage is as follows: